ANR22/New_repo/README.md

-Implementation of Logistic Regresion from Scratch using Python and used it to predict the sentiment of tweets.
+Implementation of Logistic Regresion from scratch using python and used it to predict the sentiment of tweets.

 Learning Outcomes:
 - Data Preproccessing in NLP